beerjs/moscow/README.md

 **Usual time**: every Thursday at 8 PM. :beers:

 For actual info on time and place, please use our [Meetup.com page](http://www.meetup.com/BeerJS-Moscow/).
-For admin access to the Meetup.com page, contact [lolmaus](https://github.com/lolmaus/).